By KHANITTHA THEPPAJON

-Because of the ban, political parties are unable to begin making arrangements proscribed by law for the election due to be held late next year.
+Because of the ban, political parties are unable to begin making arrangements prescribed by law for the election due to be held late next year.

-Meechai Ruchupan, head of the Constitution Drafting Commission and a member of the National Council for Peace and Order, floated the idea on Wednesday following growing concern that the parties may not be able to meet the deadline should the restrictions remain.
+Meechai Ruchupan, head of the Constitution Drafting Commission and a member of the National Council for Peace and Order (NCPO), floated the idea yesterday following growing concern that parties might not be able to meet the deadline should the restrictions remain.

-Parties may first opt to request that the Election Commission (EC) prolong the preparation period, he said.
-If that did not work out, an amendment could be the last resort.
+Parties may first request that the Election Commission (EC) prolong the preparation period, he said.
+If that does not work out, an amendment could be the last resort.

-If parties decided to exercise their right to amend the law, the EC would have to make a request to the government, Meechai explained.
-This approach was more appropriate than invoking Article 44, he said.
+If parties decide to exercise their right to amend the law, the EC would have to make a request to the government, Meechai said.
+That approach would be more appropriate than invoking Article 44, which grants the junta absolute powers under the interim charger, he said.

-Meechai suggested that parties in the process of cleaning up their records could reach out to their members for updates using letters or the Internet.
+Meechai suggested that parties in the process of revising their records could reach out to members for updates using letters or the Internet.
 However, each member would have to provide his or her signature to guarantee the information was truthful.

 “I don’t know whether they can make it in time.
 We have to ask them.
 But if they can’t, they have to report [to relevant agencies] so the EC can fix it.”

-Meanwhile, deputy Wissanu Krea-ngam said that the NCPO was well aware of the issue and it believed that related bodies would be able to handle the situation.
+Meanwhile, Deputy Prime Minister Wissanu Krea-ngam said the NCPO was aware of the issue and it believed that related bodies would be able to handle the situation.

-It was not a problem and Prime Minister Prayut Chan-o-cha had assured everyone that he would not let it hurt the political parties’ rights, Wissanu said.
+Prime Minister Prayut Chan-o-cha had made assurances that he would not let it hurt political parties’ rights, he said.